Get me outta here!

 The ammonites were ocean predators grabbing their victims with precision and crushing them with their long, powerful tentacles.
 These tentacles contributed to another important function.
 They contained special sensors which facilitated their ability to navigate and locate prey in the vastness of the ocean.

-A Complete Sample of Mortoniceras sp from Texas, Fort Worth Formation, Tarrant County
+• Above photo shows a complete sample of Mortoniceras sp from the state of Texas, Fort Worth Formation, Tarrant County

-Ammonites possessed large heads and are assumed to have been highly intelligent like their modern day cousins octopuses, squids, cuttlefish, nautilus etc. Scientist debate whether ammonites contained ink sacs for defense.
+Ammonites possessed large heads and are assumed to have been highly intelligent much like their modern day cousins including octopuses, squids, cuttlefish and the nautilus.
+Scientist debate whether ammonites contained ink sacs for defense.

 Scan_Pic0005